BredyByte/42_fract-ol/README.md

 - Burning Ship (selected with 3)

 The program is written in C using the MLX42 library for 2D graphics rendering.

+By completing this project, students will gain experience creating 2D graphics applications and working with an open source library.
+The fractal visualizations also provide an interesting mathematical component.

 ## Technologies Used